Creep (TLC song): Accolades

 In 1995, "Creep" was nominated for three categories at the first Soul Train Lady of Soul Awards: Best R&B/Soul Single by a Group, Band or Duo; R&B/Soul Song of the Year; and R&B/Soul Music Video of the Year.
 It won the first of these awards.
+Also, in the same year, the song got TLC two nominations for the Billboard Music Awards for Top R&B Song, winning the latter, and Single of the Year.
 The song received two nominations at the 38th Grammy Awards, for Best R&B Song and Best R&B Performance by a Duo or Group with Vocals, winning the latter.
 "We were in shock!
 We just put out music so that people could find a connection with what were saying, so we didn't know exactly how people would feel about anything", Thomas said of TLC's winning moment.
 "So when you get that kind of recognition, it says so much.
 The Grammys is like the Oscars of music, so we were just beyond happy to get one."
 Shortly after winning, they announced they were bankrupt in a backstage interview.
 The song's publisher, EMI, later received the 1996 ASCAP Pop Music Award for Publisher of the Year.